 This is a very slender type of dog.
 Many consider this breed of dog ancient as it may date back to Neolithic times.
 They have wonderful reflexes, have great stamina, and can quickly move over rocky terrain.
 These dogs were used to hunt prey and sometimes suck on stones to try and get the scent.

 Breed 3: Greek Shepherd

 This is a livestock guarding dog.
 This is another dog breed that is thought to be ancient, as it was Plato wrote about similar dogs.
 They have a powerful build and a thick double-coat.
-They are known to be over-zealous on protecting flocks.
+They are known to be over-zealous in protecting flocks.
 Often times they will not only guard their master's flock, but will sometimes expand their duty to guard the entire countryside.
 They are considered a bit more on the aggressive side.

 Breed 4: Kokoni

 This is a smaller dog breed.
-They don't bark much, but are known for loud barks when they do decide to use their voice.
-They generally have a sunny, happy mood and are not known aggression or being timid.
+They don't bark much but are known for loud barks when they do decide to use their voice.
+They generally have a sunny, happy mood and are not known for aggression or being timid.
 Many also believe they are a joy to train and are fairly intelligent.

 In summation, these are just four dog breeds that got their start in Greece.
 There are many more to discover.
 In addition, Greek people have been known to cherish their relationship with dogs.
 Not only were dogs wonderful company, but they served a variety of purposes.
 Even famous Greeks, like Aristotle, wrote extensively about dogs.
-Hopefully you'll choose one of these wonderful breeds to add to your household.
+Hopefully, you'll choose one of these wonderful breeds to add to your household.

 © 2021 James Livingood